Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 Skills: PFD delivery and remote application.
 Talk, reach, wade, throw, helicopter, boat rescues.
 Static and moving water considerations.
 Shallow water search patterns.

-In many instances a vehicle can be submerged at a depth or bottom angle that may still allow First Responders to use the bottom to create leverage, momentum and extension to access and support rescuer airway management at a shallow depth during extrication.
-Note This program does not encourage nor support breath hold dives without directly accessible bottom reference to support self rescue.
+In many instances a vehicle can be submerged at a depth or bottom angle that may still allow First Responders to use the bottom to create leverage, momentum and body extension to access and support rescuer airway management at a shallow depth during extrication.
+Note This program does not encourage nor support breath hold attempts without directly accessible bottom or vehicle reference, i.e. nerf bars for example, to support self rescue.

 Recommended PPE: Mask, snorkel, fins with or without Inflatable rescue swimmer vest,